mvarrone/machine-learning-specialization/course_3-unsupervised-learning/week2/06-content-based-filtering/README.md

 You can also look at past behaviors of the user to construct this feature vector.
 For example, if you look at the top thousand movies in your catalog, you might construct a thousand features that tells you of the thousand most popular movies in the world which of these has the user watched.

-In fact, you can also take ratings the user might have already given in order to construct new features, so, it turns out that if you have a set of movies and if you know what genre each movie $i$s in, then the average rating per genre that the user has given.
+In fact, you can also take ratings the user might have already given in order to construct new features, so, it turns out that if you have a set of movies and if you know what genre each movie *i*s in, then the average rating per genre that the user has given.
 So, of all the romance movies that the user has rated, what was the average rating?

 Of all the action movies that the user has rated, what was the average rating?
 And so on for all the other genres.